 Yours faithfully

-(SIGNATURE) (SIGNATURE)
+(SIGNATURE) (NAME) (SIGNATURE)

-(NAME) (NAME)
+(NAME)

 (DESIGNATION) (DESIGNATION)

-ADDRESS: ho hereby warrants his/her authority
+Who hereby warran its his/he r authority Wi no hereby warrants his/her authority

+ADDRESS:

 DATE:

 PLEASE NOTE: (1) No amendments and/or additions to the terms or conditions of this guarantee will be accepted.
-S

-(2) The address s of the addressee of this guarantee must be stated
+(2) The address of the addressee of this guarantee must be stated clearly.

-(3) This guaran tee must be returned to:
+(3) This guarant ntee must be returned to:

+,